agile-ts/documentation/docs/quick_start/React.md

 ## 💡 Create first Collection

-Now that we know how we use a State, we can continue learning something about Collections.
+Now that we know the basics of the State Class, we can continue learning something about Collections.

 ### ❓ What is a Collection

 A Collection is like an array of object-shaped data following the same pattern.
-For example, it can be used to remember a flexible list of todos.
+For example, it can be used to globally remember a flexible list of todos.
 Like the State, it is created with the help of an instantiated [Agile Instance](../packages/core/features/agile-instance/Introduction.md) often called `App`.
 ```ts
 const MY_COLLECTION = App.createCollection();